pre-planting and post-planting operations, PLANTING AND POST PLANTING OPERATIONS IN CROP PRODUCTION

 (x) Weak or diseased seedling should not be transplanted.

-SOME CULTURAL PRACTICES IN CROP PRODUCTION
+SOME LIST OF pre-planting and post-planting operations IN CROP PRODUCTION

 (i) Art of erecting cover above seedlings.